danielroe/stackblitz.zip/README.md

 ## ❓ Why?

-There's no first-party API from [StackBlitz](https://stackblitz.com/) to download projects and I wanted to be able to download reproductions for issues more quickly.
+While [StackBlitz](https://stackblitz.com/) provides an API to fetch project data, there's no built-in way to download projects as zip files.
+This tool makes it easy to download reproductions for issues quickly.

 > [!IMPORTANT]
 > This project is not affiliated with or endorsed by StackBlitz in any way.
 Users are responsible for ensuring their use of this tool complies with [StackBlitz's Terms of Service](https://stackblitz.com/terms-of-service).
 Please review their terms before using this tool.